tolgagundal/data_labeling/README.md

 ## Project Description

-This mini project simulates a simple data labeling task using a small set of Turkish customer reviews.
+I worked on this mini project, it simulates a simple data labeling task using a dataset of Turkish customer reviews.
-My goal is to manually annotate text data with sentiment labels (positive, negative, neutral) and understand the core logic behind labeling workflows in real machine learning projects.
+My goal is to manually annotate text data with sentiment labels like "positive" , "negative" and "neutral".

 ## Dataset

-The dataset consists of 15 Turkish customer reviews, manually labeled by me as:
+This dataset consists of 15 Turkish customer reviews.
+I manually labeled as:

-positive: clearly satisfied feedback
+positive: clearly satisfied
-negative: complaints, dissatisfaction
+negative: complaints or dissatisfaction
 neutral: mixed or unclear tone

 | review                              | label    |